seai19650/queueing-express/README.md

-# Queueing API
+# Queueing Express
-RESTful API with Request Queuing
+Node (Express.js) - Logic Control for Queueing System.
+Designed to use wth Docker.